ApostolosTsimogiannis/DS.2/FDM/README.md

-All parts in this folder are intended for FDM printing on your personnal 3D printer.
+- All parts in this folder are intended for FDM printing on your personnal 3D printer.
 These can be printed in SLS/MJF as well.
 No nested file of all parts has been created.

-Some parts e.g. canopy, are cut into appropriate sections for personal 3D printers.
+- Some parts e.g. canopy, are cut into appropriate sections for personal 3D printers.

-Material can be PLA, PETG or other.
+- Material can be PLA, PETG or other.
+- Refer to the manual section for part quantites to complete the build.